 Representing a broad cross section of major North American liquids pipeline operators, the API/AOPL Emergency Response Team (ERT) is responsible for implementing API/AOPL strategy to proactively enhance hazardous liquid pipeline emergency communications, planning, preparedness and response.

-Pipeline Recommended Practices (RPs)
+Pipeline Recommended Practices

 Recommended practices can be purchased or read online.

 The American Petroleum Institute has issued guidance to U.S. pipeline operators to improve public awareness of pipelines.
 The purpose of the guidelines, known as Recommended Practice 1162 or Public Awareness Programs for Pipeline Operators, is to reduce pipeline accidents, which are often attributable to digging by homeowners, contractors, and farmers.
-To see Recommended Practice 1162, 2nd Edition, please go to API's Incorporate by Reference website and register.
+To see Recommended Practice 1162, 2nd Edition, please go to API's Incorporate by Reference (IBR) Reading Room and register.
 Proceed to the "Pipeline Operations" section and then access and read RP 1162, 2nd Edition online.
 If you wish to purchase, please order here.

 API RP 1173 - Pipeline Safety Management Systems (SMS)